Rollback to Float: Infants 6 to 12+ months

 REGISTRATION FEE: $50 for New Students or $25 for returning students (annually)

-DISCOUNTS: A $10 weekly discount is available for siblings participating in lessons at the same time as well as active duty Military, Law Enforcement and 1st Responder families.
+DISCOUNTS: Many of our Instructors offer a weekly discount for siblings participating in lessons at the same time as well as active duty Military, Law Enforcement and 1st Responder families.